 Short Course Details

-- The course is aimed at postdoc, researcher, and faculty participants.
+- The course is aimed at doctoral students, postdocs, researchers, government scientists, and faculty participants.

-- Coffee/tea and lunch will be provided daily.
+- Coffee/tea, snacks, and lunch will be provided daily.

 - The course will be limited to 25 participants.

 - All participants must be proficient users of R and be able to bring a laptop (with administrator privileges) to each class meeting.